Child Custody When Parents Live in Different States

 Parent X and Parent Y got married in California but moved to Arizona a few years into the marriage after Parent X got a better job.
 There, they began their family after giving birth to their child.
 The family lived in Arizona for 10 years until Parent X left Parent Y, filing for divorce, taking their child, and moving to New York.
 Once settled in the new state, Parent X goes to a courthouse in New York seeking custody of the child.
 In this example, Parent X would not be awarded custody, as the child’s home state is Arizona.
 However, if the child was removed from the state because Parent Y was abusive, the New York court may be able to assert jurisdiction.

 Issues surrounding custody, visitation, and support are always complex and unique to each family.
-We recommend seeking legal advice from a firm experienced in handling these types of cases.
+We recommend seeking legal advice from a family law firm experienced in handling these types of cases.